 The first thing you will have to know is how close your camera’s lens will allow you to get to your subject.
 Some lenses will allow you to get within inches of your fish and others will require you to stay several feet away.

-If you can’t get close enough to take pictures of individual fish, then practice taking pictures of the whole tank.
+If you can’t get close enough to take pictures of individual fish in the aquarium, then practice taking pictures of the whole fish tank.
 This should help reduce the number of fuzzy photos or slides you get.
 The focus on your camera’s lens may be fixed, manually set, or determined by a built in auto focus capability.
 Use auto-focus if you must, to start with, but over time learn to use manual settings if applicable to your camera.

 Often, the light meters in cameras will tell you that the light level is low and that you need to use flash.
 There are special flash techniques which are used to photograph fish and they are beyond the scope of this article.